Giants Spring Training

 Game Day

-Gates open at 11:00, which is earlier than most ballparks but still not early enough to watch the Giants take batting practice.
+Gates open two hours prior to game time, which is earlier than most ballparks but still not early enough to watch the Giants take batting practice.
 And since most visiting teams take BP at their home ballpark before busing over to Scottsdale there's not much going on in the stadium until close to game time.

 Food, drink and bag policy